assert-justice/gum/README.md

 - `--url [url]`: Clone from the following url.
 Not yet implemented.

-- `--new [name]`: Create a new library with the given name.
+- `--name [name]`: Create a new library with the given name.

 - `-d -dll`: Configure library as dynamically linked.
 Static is a default.
 Not currently implemented all libraries are static.

 - `-m --manual`: Indicates that headers should not be automatically placed in the project's include file.
 For pesky libraries with specific include instructions.
+Not yet implemented.

 - `--defer_build`: Indicates that a library should not be built yet.
 Default is to build on install.
 Not currently implemented, gum will not build libraries until told to do so explicitly.